Free · No Account · No Personal Info · Official 2026 DoD & VA Data

 Monthly take-home — during deployment$7,108/mo

-What this means: This E-5 takes home $871 more per month during the deployment — and because family expenses typically drop while a spouse is deployed (one fewer car, shared housing costs), many families can bank $1,000–$2,000+ per month.
-Over 9 months the CZTE alone saves $3,115 in federal income taxes.
-Deploying under BRS is also an opportunity to increase Roth TSP contributions from already tax-free pay, potentially doubling the financial impact.
+What this means: This E-5 takes home $859 more per month during the deployment — and because family expenses typically drop while a spouse is deployed (one fewer car, shared housing costs), many families can bank $1,000–$2,000+ per month.
+Over 9 months the CZTE alone saves $3,009 in federal income taxes.
+Combat-zone pay may be excluded from federal income tax.
+Roth TSP contributions from that pay can create a powerful combination: excluded from tax going in, and qualified withdrawals may also be tax-free if Roth rules are met — making deployment a significant opportunity for long-term TSP growth.

 Combat Zone Tax Exclusion (CZTE)